 In my search, I came across a very interesting page on the website of Superdry, a supplier of container desiccant.

 Under conditions of 90% humidity and 30 degrees, 1 cubic meter of air contains nearly 30g of water.
-And it can get worse during freight, because of condensation:
+And humidity can get worse during the freight too, because of condensation:

 Fundamentally there are two different kinds of condensation :